 1) Be aware: If you eat compulsively, the very first thing you need to do is ‘Be Aware of this condition’.
 Which means you should know that you are a compulsive eater.
-Many times people just don’t realise that they are eating compulsively and the moment something goes wrong, then suddenly they start to skip their heart beat and start worrying.
+Many times people just don’t realize that they are eating compulsively and the moment something goes wrong, then suddenly they start to skip their heartbeat and start worrying.
 So before it’s too late, just be aware of what you are eating, when you are eating and how much you are eating.
 If you pay attention to these three aspects, you can totally eradicate compulsive eating from your life.

 2) Stop before you start eating: Whenever food plate arrives in front of you, don’t just plunge into it.
 Take a pause and ask yourself within ‘Am I really hungry or not?, If the answer is yes, then without hesitation go for it.
-However if the answer is No, then be aware that you don’t need it.
-By doing this simple activity you will see that you will reduce a reasonable amount of food which you could have accidentally put in to your stomach.
+However, if the answer is No, then be aware that you don’t need it.
+By doing this simple activity you will see that you will reduce a reasonable amount of food which you could have accidentally put into your stomach.

 3) Analyze: When you eat anything which involves human interventions & a lot for processing and you find it very enticing, there is more likely that you will start to have it frequently.
 So consciously avoid consumption of those things which involves human interventions in making it more attractive and tasty.
-I am not saying you shouldn’t have it at all, I am only suggesting just be cautious that you should not get trapped in to that taste.
-On the other hand if something which is naturally edible without any processing or human intervention (for e.g seasonal fruits of any kind) then without any doubt you can have it whenever your body needs it or you feel hungry.
+I am not saying you shouldn’t have it at all, I am only suggesting just be cautious that you should not get trapped into that taste.
+On the other hand, if something which is naturally edible without any processing or human intervention (for e.g seasonal fruits of any kind) then without any doubt you can have it whenever your body needs it or you feel hungry.

-5) Don’t watch television while eating: There was a research conducted in US by reasearchers in Harvard and they found out a direct link between watching television and increased risk of obesity in children and adults.
+5) Don’t watch television while eating: There was a research conducted in the US by researchers at Harvard and they found out a direct link between watching television and increased risk of obesity in children and adults.
 If you eat while watching television, that further worsens the situation.
 Secondly when we watch TV, our Main attention shifts from food to the programme being watched and unknowingly we end up eating more amount of food than required by the body.
 This is also one of the contributing factors in compulsive eating.
 Hence do not watch TV at all while you eat food.
 Your full attention should be on food only without any distraction.

-6) Do Yoga and Meditation: When you practice different aspects of yoga, it naturally takes your life from ‘compulsive way of being to conscious way of being.
+6) Do Yoga and Meditation: When you practice different aspects of yoga, it naturally takes your life from ‘compulsive way of being to a conscious way of being.
 The essential goal of yoga is to bring you out from all kinds of compulsions whether it is related to body, mind, emotions or energies.
 If you make yoga as your integral part, then you will get rid of the word compulsion itself.
 Once you live a life full of conscious choices, all kinds of compulsions will silently walk out of your life.

 I don’t want you to just read & believe whatever I have suggested.
 I want you to experiment with it and see if it works for you.
 If it does, that’s great, if it doesn’t then forget about it and look for something else that might work for you.
-Afterall life is all about series of experiments and progressive realisations.
+Afterall life is all about series of experiments and progressive realizations.